 SALRI subsequently released an Issues Paper that focussed on the “effect of exceptions under the Equal Opportunity Act 1984 (SA) on Lesbian, Gay, Bisexual, Trans, Intersex and Queer (LGBTIQ) South Australians”.

-CSA and Adventist Schools Australia (ASA) made a detailed submission to this Issues Paper, the details of which can be seen here.
+CSA and Adventist Schools Australia (ASA) made a detailed submission to this Issues Paper, the details of which.

 As pointed out in the CSA/ASA submission, the flawed process leading to the Issues Paper inevitably resulted in conclusions and assumptions that we consider to be equally flawed — unsustainable, unjustifiable and incorrect.